lukaspatschil/federated_storage/README.md

 All containers are started in production mode.
 Any changes made after building will not affect the containers.

-The containers are started / build with `docker-compose -f docker-presentation.yml up`.
+The containers are started / build with `docker-compose up`.

 ### Production